bismuthfoundation/Hack-with-BIS/07-Simple-Web-Auth/readme.md

 Pokapoka used the generic webhook, as is, nothing modified:
 https://github.com/bismuthfoundation/BismuthPlugins/blob/master/plugins/010_webhook/__init__.py

 This plugin adds a "webhook" action to the node and other plugins.
-Just drop it to your plugins dir and you'll be able to trigger any webhook, in its thread - no node slow down - as you want.
+Just drop it to your plugins dir and you'll be able to trigger any webhook in its thread - no node slow down - as you want.

 Then she used the "on transactions" plugin:
 https://github.com/bismuthfoundation/BismuthPlugins/blob/master/plugins/201_on_transactions/__init__.py
-This plugin generates an event on every block, passing the block info and every transaction.
+This plugin generates an event on every block, parsing the block info and every transaction.
 If a transaction matches the target address, it triggers... the webhook plugin!

 Only things to edit there were 2 config variables: